Skip to Main Content

 White LED Correlated Color Temperature

-We are now familiar with commercial and residential white LED lights, where illuminator color temperature (expressed in degrees Kelvin – K) may be understood as the relative amount of red orange vs. blue hue in the light content.
+We are now familiar with commercial and residential white LED lights, where illuminator color temperature (expressed in degrees Kelvin – K) may be understood as the relative amount of red vs. blue hue in the light content.
 This can vary from warm 2000K – 4000K, neutral 4000K – 5500K, and cool 5500K – 8000K plus.
 With respect to machine vision applications, the amount of blue or red content in a white LED illuminator can have a significant effect on the inspection result, depending on the application, particularly on color applications.
 Color inspections may require accurate image color representation for the purposes of reproduction, identification, object matching/selection or quality control of registered colors.
 To be successful, it is necessary to understand two light measurement parameters: white light LED correlated color temperature (CCT) and color rendering index (CRI).

 For a more detailed examination of white light color temperature application in machine vision, please see Appendix B – Extended Topic 4.